 Address your feelings but don’t validate them

 Address the negative feelings, consider why you feel the way you do.
 Identify what exactly is bothering you.
 Realize that you have these negative feelings but don’t justify them.
 Don’t give yourself the right to be upset, angry and frustrated.
-Every situation is relative to your personal experience and the way you define the circumstance, just because you feel a certain way doesn’t mean your right.
+These feelings aren’t serving you.
+Instead, take responsibility for those emotions and realize that you, and only you have the power to decide how you want to feel.

 Try this challenge.
 Close your eyes and try to count how many red items there are in the room without looking.
 Now open your eyes and look around.
 How many things did you miss?
 I’ll guess that there were more red things in the room than you thought.
 What happens is our mind will only see what we want it to or what we’re focused on.
 If every day you are looking for the negatives in the room it is all you will be able to see.
 Start to focus on the positives and I guarantee you will see more of them than you thought.

 Flip the script